MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 ## Temporal Range & Spatial Extent

 The temporal range and spatial extent of the simulation must also be specified by the user.
 This is achieved by providing datetime values [yyyy-mm-dd hh:mm] indicating the starting and ending timestamp (which must be within the datetime range of the METEO file) and defining a bounding box of easting $(x)$ and northing $(y)$ values to demarcate the spatial extent.
-Regarding the latter, by default the user would set ´spatial_subset´= False´ and [x_min, x_max, y_min, y_max] = None´ to use the entirity of the spatial domain of the STATIC file.
+Regarding the latter, by default the user would set `spatial_subset = False` and `[x_min, x_max, y_min, y_max] = None` to use the entirity of the spatial domain of the STATIC file.
 Modifying the spatial extent enables the user to run point or domain-wide simulations using the same STATIC file and enables the clipping of surrounding terrain needed to accurately create the ILLUMINATION file.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />